nathanielng/ml-best-practices/README.md

   Could data sparsity be an issue in any particular part of the dataset?

 ### Errors & Inconsistencies

 - are there any errors or inconsistencies in the dataset? are there any measurement errors, bias in the dataset?

 ### Metadata

 - is there sufficient documentation on the dataset - how the data was acquired, a description of the column headers, any codes in the dataset, what are the units of the numerical data columns, etc

+### Effort

+- how clean is the data and how much effort is required to convert it into a processable, analyzable form
+- is there any additional work that might be required to create new features from the dataset?